Digital art collective for coral conservation. 40% of proceeds go to corals.Explore collections

-Most popular blockchains, such as Bitcoin and Ethereum, are managed with a Proof-Of-Work consensus mechanism in which minting an NFT requires huge amounts of energy, sometimes even the equivalent amount of energy used to drive an SUV 800 miles!
+Some popular blockchains, such as Bitcoin, are managed with a Proof-Of-Work consensus mechanism in which minting an NFT requires huge amounts of energy, sometimes even the equivalent amount of energy used to drive an SUV 800 miles!

-However, blockchains that use Proof-Of-Stake consensus mechanisms such as Tezos are more environmentally friendly because the amount of energy they use to mint an NFT is way less than a proof-of-work blockchain.
+However, blockchains that use Proof-Of-Stake consensus mechanisms such as Ethereum are more environmentally friendly because the amount of energy they use to mint an NFT is way less than a proof-of-work blockchain.

 A blockchain is a decentralized, append-only database.
 What this means is that it’s a database that instead of being hosted in single place or owned by a single entity, it’s replicated through a network of computers.
 Append-only means that you can only add information to the database, you cannot modify or erase it.

-Tezos is an energy-efficient, Proof of Stake blockchain where developers, artists and people all around the world are building and engaging with one another.
-We have chosen to use Tezos as the blockchain that powers Nemo because of its energy efficiency, lively artist community, and strong focus on security and user experience.
+Ethereum is an energy-efficient, Proof of Stake blockchain where developers, artists and people all around the world are building and engaging with one another.
+We have chosen to use Ethereum as the blockchain that powers Nemo because of its energy efficiency, lively community, and strong focus on security and user experience.

-Here’s a video explaining how to create your Kukai wallet
+Here’s a guide explaining how to create your Rainbow wallet